huiyugan/tartancalib/README.md

 2. Define calibration board through YAML files

 Kalibr supports three different calibration targets with different parameters associated to each target.
 Kalibr's [wiki](https://github.com/ethz-asl/kalibr/wiki/calibration-targets) has more information on calibration targets in YAML.

-Example YAML for a 10x7 aprilgrid:
+An example of an aprilgrid YAML file is provided below:

         #example for aprilgrid
         target_type: 'aprilgrid' #gridtype